A group of Peachtree Charter Middle School parents are doing what they can to improve their school by planning a race to raise money for a new track.

 On Oct.
 1, the group will host the second annual “Peachtree Charter Middle School CV Classic” 5K race.

 This year, the goal is to raise $20,000.
-Holmes said she hopes that with money from the races over the next two years and private donations, the parents will be able to collect the roughly $80,000 needed for a new track.
+Holmes said she hopes that with money from the 5K races over the next two years and private donations, they will be able to collect the roughly $80,000 needed for a new track.

-The track at Peachtree Charter Middle School is original to the building, which dates back to the 1960s, Gartner said.
+The track at Peachtree Charter Middle School is original to the building, which dates back to the 1960s.
+The school building has been renovated several times and the track has been used to house trucks and construction materials, Gartner said.

 “If you can imagine 50 years of growth and roots and grass coming out all over the place, it’s a site for sore eyes,” she said.

-The registration form for the Oct.
-1 race can be found on the school’s website.
-The race will begin on the track, go through the Dunwoody North neighborhood and end at the school.
+The registration form for the 5K can be found on the Peachtree Charter Middle School’s website.
+The race will begin on the track, go through the Dunwoody North neighborhood and end back at the school.

-Gartner said she is not surprised that Dunwoody residents have shown interest in repairing the track.
+Gartner said she is not surprised that Dunwoody residents have shown so much interest in the track.

 “It’s a community that’s very proud of being fit.
 And our community, they use our track.
 I know they’d love to have another opportunity to utilize a great track.
 And it would be open to the community,” Gartner said.